 The Future of Sustainable Vineyards

-The future of sustainable vineyards is twofold.
+The future of sustainable wine and vineyards is twofold.
 On the consumer side, we’ve seen behavior, especially among millennials and Gen Z, trend towards sustainability.
 More and more, customers each year demand more from the companies they support.
 We only have one planet, and consumers increasingly demonstrate an understanding that we have to take action across the board to sustain our planet.
-So whether it’s wine, produce, or clothing, we simply want ethical and eco-friendly products.
+So whether it’s wine, produce, or clothing, we simply want ethical and sustainable products.

 On the production side, wineries are facing the unique realities of climate change, especially in California where 50% of the U.S.-based vineyards are located.
 As farmers, many vintners know that by switching to more sustainable farming practices, they can revive their land, enjoy more plentiful harvests, and help reverse the ramifications of climate change that they themselves are suffering from like drought and wildfires.